Romea/romea-ros2-joy/romea_joystick_bringup/README.md

     deadzone: 0.1
 ```

 For each driver a python launch file with the name of the ROS2 package is provided in launch directory.
-When the meta-description is red by the main launch file called joystick_driver.launch.py the corresponding driver is automatically launched taking into account parameters define by user.
-Thanks to remapping defined inside each driver launch files, the data provided by drivers are always pubkish in same topic called:
+When the meta-description is read by the main launch file called joystick_driver.launch.py the corresponding driver is automatically launched taking into account parameters define by user.
+Thanks to remapping defined inside each driver launch files, the data provided by drivers are always publish in same topic called:

 - joy(sensor_msgs/Joy)